Easy As Cookies

 How do I keep my cheesecake bars from cracking?

-Two things cause cheesecake to crack: overmixing, and overbaking.
+Two things crack cheesecake: overmixing and overbaking.

 What do I do if my cheesecake bars are cracked?

-To hide flaws on cheesecake, I make a ganache!
+I make a ganache to hide flaws on cheesecake.
 Melt together ¾ cup chocolate chips and 4 ½ tablespoons of heavy cream, using the instructions for my Brownie Cheesecake recipe.
 Spread it over the entire surface of the bars.
+If you don't want ganache, cut the chocolate chip cookie cheesecake bars into pieces along the cracks.

 • One cheesecake brownie seen from a side angle, to show distinct layers of cheesecake on top of brownie.